eastmountaincode/portfolio/README.md

 **06 APIFY_funding_request.pdf**: A written request for funding to purchase a subscription to services at apify.com explaining how the platform will be used and why it will be helpful to the project.

+**07 sliding_puzzle: A sliding puzzle game written in Python using the Turtle module.
+Run puzzle_game.py to execute.

 Data necessary to run code can be found in the data folder!